hollance/Forge/README.markdown

 - Add more examples
 - Make a nice logo (use as icon for example apps)

+#### DSL

+- Sometimes compiling Inception takes 0.5 seconds and other times only about 0.12 seconds (which is similar to the setup time Apple's original Inception code).
+I wonder what's causing this...
+- Reuse the pooling layer MPSCNN objects.

 #### VideoCapture

 This should properly handle interruptions from phone calls, FaceTime, going to the background, etc. It is not yet robust enough for production code.